 When external evaluators have been identified and have expressed their willingness to participate in the review process, they will be sent a letter from the chair of the Tenure and Promotion Review Committee, a copy of the candidate's curriculum vita, a representative selection (as determined by the candidate) of recent materials, and a copy of the Promotion and Tenure Guidelines.
 These materials may include publications, manuscripts, professional reports, descriptions or evaluations of service activities, and if appropriate, summaries of teaching evaluations, course syllabi and teaching materials.
-External review ordinarily will be initiated by June 15th with review materials mailed by August 1st and external reviews returned by October 15th in time for use in the School review process.
+External review ordinarily will be initiated by June 15th with review materials mailed by August 1st and external reviews returned by October 15th in time for use in the Department review process.
 Copies of letters to external evaluators and their reports will be included in the candidate's file.

 2. Department Faculty: The internal review process begins with Department faculty.
-A Tenure and Promotion Review Committee, consisting of a total of three tenured faculty members, drawn from the Department, will conduct a substantive review of the candidate's record.
-If sufficient numbers are not available within the Department, faculty from other Schools or Departments within the college or elsewhere on campus will be asked to serve.
-The Department members of the committee in consultation with the Department Chair, will elect a committee chair and select the outside faculty member(s).
-The Department Chair will not attend the meetings of this committee during its deliberations.
+A Tenure and Promotion Review Committee, consisting of all tenured faculty members in the Department, will conduct a substantive review of the candidate's record.
+If at least three tenured faculty are not available within the Department, faculty from other Departments within the college or elsewhere on campus will be asked to serve.
+The members of the committee in consultation with the Chair will elect a committee chair and select the outside faculty member(s).
+The Chair will not attend the meetings of this committee during its deliberations.

 The candidate will provide a record of performance and back-up materials (specified elsewhere in this document) to the chair of the Tenure and Promotion Review Committee.
 The recommendation of the Tenure and Promotion Review Committee will be determined in accordance with the criteria section of these guidelines.
-A letter assessing performance in each of the evaluation categories addressed in Section II below along with a recommendation from the committee will be transmitted to the Department Chair.
+A letter assessing performance in each of the evaluation categories addressed in Section II below along with a recommendation from the committee will be transmitted to the Chair.